dseemakurty/dseemakurty.github.io/_posts/2023-12-25-post-financialOS.md

 * Amazing customer service.
 Free financial consultants who actually spend time with you.
 * Free net-worth, retirement planning, asset allocation, and basic spend software baked in.

-[^5]: Note: shares will round down to the closes 0.001 share for the dollars invested so this can lead to a miniscule amount of under-buying per transaction.
+[^5]: Shares will round down to the closes 0.001 share for the dollars invested so this can lead to a miniscule amount of under-buying per transaction.

 **Improvements:**
 * Their credit card product has strong rewards with 2% flat on all categories, but their partner bank Elan may need to improve their of customer service.